 "The clocks have changed and the longer, colder nights of winter are drawing in, encouraging people to crank up the thermostat.
 Any customers languishing on their provider's standard tariff should act now to ensure they switch onto the best deal.
 There is still time to make a positive difference to their energy bills, but time is of the essence.”

-ING Direct's Easy Access Savings account, which pays 2.50% AER and includes a 1.97% bonus for 12 months.
+Other alternatives include ING Direct’s Easy Access Savings account, which pays 2.50% AER and includes a 1.97% bonus for 12 months.
 The account can also be opened with £1.
-Don't overspend

 Please note: Any rates or deals mentioned in this article were available at the time of writing.
 Click on a highlighted product and apply direct.
 We’re free, independent and compare all UK credit cards, as well as offering exclusive deals you can’t get anywhere else.